AgnostechAI/.github/profile/README.md

-## Agnostech
+## Agnostech AI

-Central organization for all of Agnostech product repositories.
+Agnostech is the connected workspace where better, faster work happens with Human and AI collaboration.